joaoraposooptiply/tap-vendit/README.md

 }
 ```

-The `api_key`, `username`, and `password` are your Vendit API credentials.
+The `vendit_api_key`, `username`, and `password` are your Vendit API credentials.
 These are used to authenticate with the Vendit API and obtain an access token.

 The `api_url` is the base URL for the Vendit API.
 The default is set to the staging environment.